 From the 16th century onwards European rulers of BB economies, motivated by greed, sent armed expeditions around the globe to find gold, spices, slaves, and territories to plunder and to colonize.
-This was done by the Vikings, Portuguese, Spanish, Dutch, French, and British.
+This was done by Vikings, Portuguese, Spanish, Dutch, French, and British.
 Plundering and colonizing tribal societies reached its peak in the 19th century.
 Modern weapons enabled tiny groups of European colonizers to defeat big tribal armies and conquer vast tracts of land.
 The first use of the Maxim machine gun was by British soldiers in the First Matabele War in 1893-1894.
 In one battle, 50 British soldiers ("The thin red-line") with just four Maxim guns defeated 5,000 tribal warriors.
 The Maxim gun played a big role in the European colonization of Africa in the late 19th century.
 Its lethal efficiency destroyed tribal armies lured into battle in open terrain.
 Hilaire Belloc boasted in a famous jingle: "Whatever happens we have got, the Maxim gun, and they have not."

 By the end of the 19th century most of Asia and Africa were colonies of Britain, France, Holland, Belgium, or Portugal.
 WW2 was Hitler's attempt to turn the USSR into a colony of Germany.
-After WW2, impoverished Britain, ruling the largest colonial empire, France, Holland and Belgium, could no longer afford the cost of policing the colonized.
-Many colonized people began to fight for their independence.
-The following table lists the success of the various struggles for independence.
+After WW2, impoverished Britain, ruling the largest colonial empire, France, Holland and Belgium had difficulties to pay the cost of policing the colonized.
+Colonized people began to fight for their independence.